|

 find it invaluable for solving problems with programs for which

-overly-curious will find that a great deal can be learned about a
+will discover that a great deal can be learned about a system and

-system and its system calls by tracing even ordinary programs.
+its system calls by tracing even ordinary programs.
+Programmers

-And programmers will find that since system calls and signals are
+will find that since system calls and signals occur at the

 Each line in the trace contains the system call name, followed by